Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Introduction

 \section{Introduction}

-Public transit systems (PTSs) play a crucial role in cities worldwide, transporting people to jobs, homes, outings, and other activities.
-However, PTSs are usually susceptible to unplanned delays and service disruptions, which happen frequently in PTSs.
-According to \citet{Mo2021Impact}, there are on average 75 incidents happening in the Chicago urban rail system per day and more than 75\% of them are less than 5 minutes.
-Causes for these short-term suspensions can be signal system failures, passenger behavior, and infrastructure problems.
-For this reason, it is important to recognize how a PTS is affected by these short-term service suspensions.
+Public transit systems (PTSs) connect people with jobs, homes, and other daily activities and therefore play an important role in cities worldwide.
+Their service, however, is susceptible to frequent unplanned delays and disruptions.
+For example, \citet{mo2022impact} report an average of 75 incidents per day in the Chicago urban rail system, of which more than 75\% last less than 5 minutes.
+These short suspensions may result from signal failures, passenger behavior, or infrastructure problems.
+Quantifying these effects is therefore important for assessing transit resilience.

-In this study, we consider two key performance metrics of PTSs: \textbf{queue length} and \textbf{waiting time}.
-Specifically, we model a PTS as a bulk-service queue and aim to derive the closed-form formulations for the mean and variance of passengers' {queue length} and {waiting time} at a station under random service suspensions.
-To this end, we derive a stability criterion for the passenger queues under the influence of suspensions, which quantifies the throughput loss due to suspensions.
-We also characterize the steady-state distribution of passenger queues, which naturally leads to the quantification of the aforementioned metrics.
+In this study, we use two operational resilience metrics for PTSs, \textbf{queue length} and \textbf{waiting time}.
+Specifically, we model a PTS as a bulk service queue and aim to derive closed form expressions for the mean and variance of passenger queue length and waiting time at a station under random service suspensions.
+To this end, we derive a stability criterion for passenger queues under a renewal representation of suspension induced headways.
+The representation captures throughput loss when a nonpositive raw headway is converted to bunching and the lost separation is not recovered in a later headway.
+We also characterize the steady state distribution of passenger queues, which naturally leads to the quantification of these metrics.